ncke/SwiftAstro/README.md

 ## Astronomical calculations.

 ### Heliocentric position of the planets.
 The planets are enumerated by the `Planet` enum.
-The `heliocentricPosition` func returns the heliocentric position of a planet for a given Julian day.
-The VSOP87B tables are used, so the result is given in spherical coordinates.
+The `heliocentricPosition` function returns the heliocentric position of a planet for a given Julian day.
+The algorithm sums terms from the VSOP87B theory, the result is given in spherical coordinates.

 **Example:** Calculate the position of Mars on Julian Day 2460156.0 (noon on 30th July 2023).